Botulism: Things to Consider Avoiding

 Lifestyle and Dietary Factors

-The following reflects common patient-reported experiences and recovery discussions, not instructions or recommendations.
+The following reflects commonly reported patient experiences, not instructions or one-size-fits-all recommendations.

-Some individuals report temporary symptom flares or intolerance to certain lifestyle factors during the early months following suspected toxin spread, particularly within the first several months.
+Some individuals report temporary symptom flares or intolerance to certain lifestyle factors during the early months following toxin spread, particularly within the first 3-6 months, or if symptoms are still present.

 These include: